 1938 - The original Standard Oil station on our site.
-Notice the classic outdoor car lift, and tool box on the left side of the building.
+Notice the outdoor car lift and tool box to the left of the building.
 Also spot the 'Atlas' tire sign on the right side edge of the photo.
-They were Standard Oil's own private tire brand.
-Look in the background, and you'll see the the DuKane 'Operadio' factory.
+They were Standard Oil's private tire brand.
+Look to the background, and you'll see the the DuKane 'Operadio' factory.

 1944 - Vick Reber and Bud Foley established Reber and Foley.
-The station was renovated and received an enclosed service bay and a new porcelain exterior.
-If you look underneath "Standard", you can see the original portion.
+The station was renovated and received an enclosed service bay with a new porcelain exterior.
+If you look underneath "Standard," you will see the original portion.
 Main Street/Route 64 was only a two lane road at the time.

 Late 1960's, looking east on Main Street.

 1966 - Reber and Foley's back parking lot after the Chicago and Great Western Railway derailment.

 In the early 1970's, the station was upgraded with a new mansard roof, brick exterior, and Amoco branding.
 In 1982, the canopy was added.

 The end of an era - And a new beginning.
 The last full service gas station on Main Street stopped selling gas.
 However, it continues to provide full service repairs and maintenance for generations to come.